 Our heritage assets are held for their cultural, environmental or historic associations, making their preservation for future generations important.
 We value our museum collections and valuables at the Courts, Judges' House and Shire Hall at their insurance valuations.
 The Golden Tower of Leaves and our Waller of Woodcote archive collection of family and estate letters and deeds at County Records are valued at cost.
 It would not be cost effective to undertake revaluations for all other County Record documents and any valuations would not have a material impact on the accounts.
 Operational heritage assets used in the provision of services or for other activities are accounted for under other asset classes elsewhere in the Balance Sheet.
-Heritage assets classified as community or other assets are valued at insurance cost unless our valuer believes conventional methods relevant to their classification are more appropriate.
+Heritage assets are valued at insurance cost unless our valuer believes conventional methods relevant to their classification are more appropriate.
 Any gains on reclassification are taken to the Revaluation Reserve.
-More detailed information on the heritage assets we hold is available on our website https://www.warwickshire.gov.uk.